 Figure 1.
-2015 PEO Revenue Breakdown (\$23.7 million)
+2016 PEO Revenue Breakdown (\$24.1 million)

-1.1.2 In 2015 PEO experienced a decrease of \$1.2 million in its net assets in comparison to 2014.
-What factors contributed to the decrease?
+1.1.2 In 2016, PEO experienced an increase of \$1.7 million in its net assets in comparison to 2015.
+What factors contributed to the increase?

-In 2015, the net asset balance was \$14.3 million, compared to \$15.5 million in 2014.
-The decrease was largely due the adoption of a new accounting policy for employee future benefits, which was required as a result of changes to Canadian generally accepted accounting principles (Refer to section 1.5).
+In 2016, the net asset balance was \$16.0 million, compared to \$14.3 million in 2015.
+The change was largely due to an increase in net income and there were no effects from changes to Canadian generally accepted accounting principles.

-- 1.1.3 What areas in PEO's operation experienced savings as compared to the previous year?
-What accounted for the decreased cost as compared to the previous year? - Contract staff.
-A decrease of \$170,131, or 25.5 per cent, was due to a lower need as full time staff were hired. - Legal (corporate, prosecution and tribunal) expenses.
-A decrease of \$81,721, or 12.6 per cent, was due to lower discipline prosecution costs related to hearings, appeals and case preparation, as well as lower complaints investigation costs. - Computers and telephone.
-A decrease of \$58,138, or 7.5 per cent, was due to a decrease in costs to maintain the main platform and networks, including support contracts.
-IT firewall costs were reduced in 2015. - Amortization.
-A decrease of \$53,909, or 5.5 per cent, was due to completed amortization of several IT projects.
-These savings were partially offset with costs associated with the closing of several building improvement projects. - Recognition grants and awards.
-A decrease of \$25,428, or 13.5 per cent, was due to decreased sponsorship and travel costs for various events.
-Employee service awards are held alternate years; consequently, an event was held in 2014 but not in 2015.
+1.1.3 What areas in PEO operations experienced savings as compared to the previous year?
+What accounted for the decreased cost as compared to the previous year?

-1.1.4 PEO's total expenditures for regular operations increased 3.4 per cent, or \$739,854, in 2015 over the previous year.
-Please discuss areas that encountered increased cost.
+- Volunteer expenses.
+A decrease of \$126,031, or 16.0 per cent, was due to lower meals, mileage, parking, car rental, air and train fare, and other travel related expenses. - Contract staff.
+A decrease of \$96,355, or 19.4 per cent was due to fewer contract staff required, including an IT director, as regular full-time staff were hired. - Computers and telephone.
+A decrease of \$86,966, or 12.1 per cent, was due to a decrease in costs for IT infrastructure and network maintenance and support contracts. - Printing.
+A decrease of \$29,605, or 23.0 per cent, was due to lower photocopier usage, lower cost for photocopier rental and mailroom equipment rental, and cost for print forms. - Chapters.
+A decrease of \$27,885, or 3.5 per cent, was due to decreased travel expenses for various events and lower certificate program spending.

+1.1.4 PEO's total expenditures for regular operations increased 4.5 per cent, or \$1,019,485, in 2016 over the previous year.
+What areas encountered increased costs?
 The factors contributing to increased costs for PEO operations are: